86 articles · 8 breeds · tools · topics

 4. Sourcing and Replacement

 Berkshire genetics are concentrated in a handful of specialty multipliers.
-Sourcing requires a 3-6 month waiting list.
+Sourcing usually means a 3-6 month waiting list.
 Replacement is slow and expensive.

 The Honest Berkshire Math